JimZhang37/cloud-developer-project-3-microservice/README.md

 export JWT_SECRET=9
 ```
 I don't have `~/.profile` in my Mac, so I use `~/.bash_profile`.[about ~/.profile and ~/.bash_profile](https://unix.stackexchange.com/questions/83742/what-is-the-difference-between-profile-and-bash-profile-and-why-dont-i-have-a)

+### Configure Database(AWS:RDS)
+In your chosen AWS region, you can create a postgres db instance.
+You can use postbird to connect to this db instance once its status is running.
+I find that its database name is not the value I specified in the console.
+It is named `template1` in my case.
+Once its connection is ready, you can put it down in a local file when you run your backend in your local computer.

 In `/udacity/src/sequelize.ts`, we use these parameters to instantiate a connection with a database.